Graduate Program

 GRADUATE SCREENWRITING II

-Students will come into this class with a pilot they have already written.
-They will rewrite that pilot and create a “series document” that demonstrates the tone, breadth and rationale of the series, a detailed description of the remainder of the first season and a less detailed description of following seasons.
-The purpose of this class is to teach long-term story and character development and how a pilot serves as a “story engine.”
+Students will come to class with a pilot they’ve written and hope to expand into a full series.
+They will then write a detailed description of the remainder of the first season, with attention to character arcs, plot mechanics and story goals.
+The purpose of this class is to teach long-term story and character development while learning how a pilot should establish the components for a successful series.

 This course examines the essential elements of story telling through the analysis of comedy in theater, film and television and beyond.
 It is a required class for all first year graduate students.
 It will focus on comedic works in all mediums of comedy starting after the second world war.
 The class will demonstrate how comedy is a living, evolving thing that reflects where we are as people.
 Popular culture is always telling us something; even when it doesn’t know it’s telling us something.
 This course will include works from not only theater, film and television , but also literature, stand-up, improv, sketch and music.
 Texts and examples will be analyzed for character, story, plot, structure, theme and technique.